lightstreams-network/docs/content/_index.md

 Hi there!
 Welcome to the Lightstreams documentation!

-In **Lightstreams** we truly believe the future is private and that no one company should own it.
+At **Lightstreams**, we believe the future is private and that no one company should own it #ownyourdata.
 We want to help you make it happen.
-Lightstreams empower developers and companies to create a future of decentralized applications (dApps) where users are in control of their personal data.
+Lightstreams empowers developers and companies to create a future with decentralized applications (dApps), where users are in control of their personal data.

 ## Why Lightstreams?